EXPERT PROMPTING MASTERCLASS

 - Marketing copy (which tool?)

-Your task: Map each task to the optimal tool and write the expert-level prompt for each one.
+Task: Map each to optimal tool and write expert prompts.

 MODULE 4: TROUBLESHOOTING LIKE AN EXPERT